blurpy/8-bit-computer/README.md

 [![YouTube video of computer](resources/yt-fibonacci-thumb.png)](https://www.youtube.com/watch?v=DTxpwynaN34 "Click to play")

 See [8-bit-computer-emulator](https://github.com/blurpy/8-bit-computer-emulator) for a version of this computer implemented in software.
+See [8-bit-computer-eeprom](https://github.com/blurpy/8-bit-computer-eeprom) for code for generating microcode for the EEPROMs.

 ## Documentation